SavickTso/SavickTso/README.md

 ### Welcome!

+Yo! 🐯

+I am a D2 student at UTokyo.

+My research interests lie in High-speed Vision System, Human Motion Prediction and Human Robot Interaction.

+Also some of my works in [@YongpengCao-sony](https://github.com/YongpengCao-sony)
 <!--
 **SavickTso/SavickTso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.